Devansh3712/notes/notes/docs/index.md

 - writing an interpreter in go (ongoing)
 - writing a compiler in go
-- introduction to algorithms (ongoing)
+- introduction to algorithms
-- learn c the hard way (ongoing)
+- learn c the hard way
 - designing data intensive applications
 - programming massively parallel processors
 - the linux programming interface